 Designed and developed by Beech Grove Academy students in partnership with Oxfam, the innovative Promotion and Practice Handwashing Kit has an ‘A-frame’ superstructure capable of holding different locally-available water containers combined with soap, handwashing reminders, and the ‘HandyWash’ water dispenser – which is robust, low-cost, light, conserves water, and has a one-touch action.
 The attractive design is height-adjustable for children and wheelchair users and easy to use and maintain, providing dignified handwashing facilities for people in crisis.

-This kit will improve humanitarian practice by allowing for quick and easy install of self-contained handwashing stations alongside latrines in displacement camps, avoiding the generally late provision of poor quality facilities which discourages vital handwashing.
+This kit improves humanitarian practice by allowing for quick and easy install of self-contained handwashing stations alongside latrines in displacement camps, avoiding the generally late provision of poor quality facilities which discourages vital handwashing.
 Existing stations require technical knowledge and several hours to install, and procuring local components can take up to a year.
 Many of these stations are not easily used or dignified – they are often messy, clumsy, and without drainage.

 I arrived at AidEx in Brussels to see the brand new, and final, prototype of the handwashing kit, fresh from the factory.
 It had been a year since I field tested the first prototype at a refugee camp in Tanzania.
 Another two trips followed, including Uganda, with iterated designs.
 (Watch this video to see the handwashing kit at AidEx)View